Recognised by international standards

-The Nordic Swan Ecolabel was established in 1989 by the Nordic Council of Ministers as a voluntary ecolabelling scheme for the Nordic countries Denmark, Finland, Iceland, Norway and Sweden.
-Nordic Swan Ecolabel covers 59 different product groups, including more than 200 different product types.
+The Nordic Swan Ecolabel was established in 1989 by the Nordic Council of Ministers as a voluntary ecolabelling scheme for the countries Denmark, Finland, Iceland, Norway and Sweden.
+Nordic Swan Ecolabel covers 59 product groups, including more than 200 product types.

 Several of their recently approved criteria texts give extra points for the use of EKOenergy-labelled electricity, such as the criteria for Printing Companies and Printed Matter and the criteria for Food Services and Conference Facilities.

 Some criteria texts of the EU Ecolabel also give points for the use of ecolabelled energy, and in most European countries EKOenergy is the only available ecolabel.
-The European Ecolabel for Tourist Accomodation Services (i.e. hotels, hostels,…) gives extra points if the electricity contract is ecolabeled by an independent entity, given that the ecolabel promotes the investment in new renewable power capacity.
-EKOenergy fulfills these requirements.
+The European Ecolabel for Tourist Accommodation Services (i.e. hotels, hostels,…) gives extra points if the electricity contract is ecolabelled by an independent entity and if the ecolabel promotes the investment in new renewable power capacity.
+EKOenergy fulfils these requirements.

 Green Key, a prestigious, international ecolabel for tourism establishments, recommends choosing ecolabelled electricity and gives extra points to hotels and hostels for doing so.
-Green Key explicitly mentions EKOenergy as an ecolabel that adds additional value to electricity contracts: “If available, the establishment is encouraged to consider purchasing eco-labelled electricity.
-This means that the electricity is not only renewable, but the eco-labelling also ensures that it is third-party verified and fulfils additional sustainability criteria, e.g. taking biodiversity into account, financing projects that combat electricity poverty, new clean electricity projects, etc. Examples of electricity eco-labels are EKOenergy, Green-e, Bra Miljöval, etc.”
+Green Key explicitly mentions EKOenergy as an ecolabel that brings additional value to electricity contracts: “If available, the establishment is encouraged to consider purchasing ecolabelled electricity.
+This means that the electricity is not only renewable, but the ecolabelling also ensures that it is third-party verified and fulfils additional sustainability criteria, e.g. taking biodiversity into account, financing projects that combat electricity poverty, new clean electricity projects, etc. Examples of electricity eco-labels are EKOenergy, Green-e, Bra Miljöval, etc.”

 Greenhouse Gas Protocol

+The Greenhouse Gas Protocol is the worldwide standard for carbon accounting.
 EKOenergy-labelled electricity always fulfils the requirements of the Greenhouse Gas Protocol Scope 2 Guidance.
-The Greenhouse Gas Protocol is the worldwide standard for carbon accounting.
-EKOenergy has translated a summary of the Greenhouse Gas Protocol Scope 2 Guidance to 19 languages.
+EKOenergy has made a summary of the Greenhouse Gas Protocol Scope 2 Guidance and translated it into 19 languages.

 To learn more about how the Greenhouse Gas Protocol refers to EKOenergy, see EKOenergy and carbon accounting.
-The translations are available on the same page.
+Our summary and its translations are available on the same page.

 CDP works with 6000 of the largest corporations in the world to help them calculate their carbon emissions and to help them develop effective carbon emission reduction strategies.

-On page 15 and 16 of its publication Accounting of scope 2 emissions (i.e. emissions related to the production of purchased electricity) CDP writes:
+On pages 15 and 16 of its publication Accounting of scope 2 emissions (i.e. emissions related to the production of purchased electricity) CDP writes:

-The report Business Leadership in the Transition to Renewable Electricity by the RE100, CDP, and the Climate Group refers to “the international EKOenergy label, which tackles energy poverty through its Climate Fund and provides additional environmental guarantees to protect nature and habitats” p.19.
+The report Business Leadership in the Transition to Renewable Electricity by the RE100, CDP, and the Climate Group refers to “the international EKOenergy label, which tackles energy poverty through its Climate Fund and provides additional environmental guarantees to protect nature and habitats” (page 19).